NathanielJBrown97/Ramshackle/readme.md

 5. select the device you want to install it on and click the install button in the pop-up
 * This may take several minutes to show up on the app screen of your device.
 * If it still does not show repeat the process

-## Project Description - Goals - Ect

-This will be filled out in the future as we have a more accurate message.